Florida Studio cancels performances in all five venues

-Sarasota —Florida Studio Theatre (FST) closed its theatres as of March 16 in response to the coronavirus.
+Sarasota —Florida Studio Theatre closed its theatres as of March 16 in response to the coronavirus.

 The nonprofit theater is hopeful it will be able to reopen with its Summer Mainstage Season beginning the first week of June.